vngcloud/sidecar/README.md

-# sidecar - update configmaps and secrets in running pod.
+# sidecar - automatic update, reload configmaps and secrets in running pod.

 This is a docker container intended to run inside a kubernetes cluster to collect config maps and secrets with specified labels and store the included files in an local folder.
 When using ConfigMap as a `subPath` volume mount, there will be no changes until the pod is manually restarted.
 Then if you want update config map and keep running pods this container will help you.